 Paschal Donohoe's former ministerial driver and Fine Gael constituency treasurer Martin Sadlier has tried to enforce unlawful evictions for Prussia Street landlord the McGrath Group.

-Sadlier now manages a property firm ultimately owned by the McGrath Group, which has purchased two repossessed Dublin properties from a vulture fund directed by a former Fine Gael councillor.
+Sadlier now manages a property firm ultimately owned by the McGrath Group, which has shortly after its incorporation purchased two repossessed Dublin properties from a vulture fund.

 Weeks before the incorporation of this property firm, Sadlier held a meeting in a Dublin city centre hotel with his old employer Donohoe, who is this week under fire for his department’s plans for international property fund roadshows.